Ch3fC0d3/NFTPage/README.md

 - RESTful API for NFT metadata
 - Seamless MetaMask wallet integration with network detection and switching
 - Responsive UI with Bootstrap
+- IPFS integration via Pinata for decentralized storage of NFT images and metadata

 ## Tech Stack